 Have students build their own sun ovens and try to cook some food using the sun!
 This is a fun, hands-on science lesson that students will remember for years to come.
 You can easily find good sun oven plans on Pinterest.

 Everyone is motivated by victory, so don’t shy away from bragging about progress whenever possible—the weekly newsletter, school assemblies, social media, or however your school communicates.
 Excitement is contagious, so the more you can get people talking about positive changes, the better.

 There are so many to choose from!
-Bike to School Day happens every year in early May, America Recycles Day is on or around November 15, and the Great American Cleanup usually happens on the first day of spring.
+Bike to School Day happens every year in early May, America Recycles Day (part of the Keep America Beautiful program) is on or around November 15, and the Great American Cleanup (also part of the Keep America Beautiful program) usually happens on the first day of spring.
 A quick Google search will bring up a ton more!
 The video above is a collaboration between PepsiCo Recycling and WeAreTeachers from last year to celebrate America Recycles Day.

 Find organizations or businesses in your community that have the same green goals.
 They can help educate you and the students, offering up new ideas and assisting you with execution.

 Old schools may have old light fixtures, so rally to get them updated.
 New lighting or better bulbs save energy.
 Bonus: Remember to turn the lights off when you’re not in the room.